geneing/ForwardTacotron/README.md

 - **Speed:** The generation of a mel spectogram takes about 0.04s on a GeForce RTX 2080.
 - **Controllability:** It is possible to control the speed of the generated utterance.
-- **Efficiency:** In contrast to FastSpeech and Tacotron, the model of ForwardTacotron does not any attention.
+- **Efficiency:** In contrast to FastSpeech and Tacotron, the model of ForwardTacotron does not use any attention.
 Hence, the required memory grows linearly with text size, which makes it possible to synthesize large articles at once.

 ## Samples